flozz/daily-mix/README.rst

 This is currently a **work in progress** and it has only been tested against ownCloud / Nextcloud Music servers.
 Please note that only the legacy plain text password authentication is currently supported; that's why it will probably not work with most Subsonic servers.

 This generator does not make completely random playlists but tries to build interesting ones.
-It adds "interesting" tracks regularly in the playlist (more at the beginning of the list and a more spaced then).
+It adds "interesting" tracks regularly in the playlist (more at the beginning of the list and more spaced then).
 It also tries to put new/fresh tracks in at strategic places.

 Here is an example of a generated playlist: